St Clements Surgery39 Temple StreetOxford, OX4 1JSTel: 01865 248 550

 (For Healthy Babies and Under Fives)

-A doctor will give immunisations to the under fives.
+A nurse will give immunisations to the under fives.

 We have a midwife here on Friday morning between 9:00am and 1:00pm.